lbryio/lbrypress/README.md

 1) At the bottom of the Document menu, find **LBRY Network**, and click **Sync this post on channel**.
 1) Select the channel you want to publish it on.
 1) Click Publish.
-1) The Plugin will automatically add a link to content on LBRY.
+1) The plugin will automatically add a link to content on LBRY.
 1) Give it a few minutes to publish and be confirmed on the network (there's currently no feedback for this).
 Check your content at: https://lbry.tv/@ChannelName.

 ## Need help?